Manx Labour Party: Policies

-The Manx Labour Party published a manifesto of policies in 2021.
-It proposed increasing government spending on education to a minimum of 4% of GDP, stated opposition to privatisation of the healthcare sector, and supported increasing the statutory minimum wage.
+The Manx Labour Party published a manifesto of its positions in 2021.
+Some key planks included: taking a loan for the creation of ‘fit-for-purpose social housing’, the ‘banning of off-island speculation in the Manx housing market’, ‘increasing education spending to a minimum of 4% of GDP’ and the ‘trialling of free public transport with an aim to expand across the whole service in future’.
+It also voiced opposition to privatisation of the healthcare sector, and supported increasing the statutory minimum wage.